Assistant Professor, Department of Emergency Medicine

 Johns Hopkins Hospital, Emergency Medicine (2008-2012)

 Sarah Stewart de Ramirez, M.D.
-MPH MSc is the Assistant Director for Global Emergency Services in the Department of Emergency Medicine at Johns Hopkins University.
+MPH MSc is the Assistant Director for Global Emergency Services and an Assistant Professor in the Department of Emergency Medicine at Johns Hopkins University.

 After completing two years of health systems work in Namibia for the United States Agency for International Development, she studied at the London School of Economics and the London School of Hygiene and Tropical Medicine while completing a Marshall Scholarship, and received two Masters degrees, in Health Economics and in Public Health.